 Take a Walk to Emmaus!

-The walk to Emmaus is a three day experience, sponsored by the United Methodist Church, that takes a New Testament look at Christianity as a lifestyle.
+The walk to Emmaus is a three day experience, sponsored by the Upper Room under the National Board of Discipleship of the United Methodist Church, that takes a New Testament look at Christianity as a lifestyle.
 The highly structured weekend is designed to strengthen and invigorate the faith of Christian people, and through them, their families, their congregations, and the world in which they live.
 Emmaus combines the efforts of laity and clergy to renew the church.

 The Walk to Emmaus is open to Christians of all denominations.